Some technical information related to

 represents the fundamental frequency, strings vibrate in a number

 of shorter sections separated by "nodes".
-The nodes divide up
+The nodes separate

 additional related frequencies that piano tuners refer to as partials.

-Some musicians may refer to overtones or harmonics when
+Some musicians may refer to these partials as overtones or

-speaking about related topics.
-We won't present an argument here
+harmonics.
+We won't present an argument here regarding which

 The "scale" of the piano, the design that includes string length,